 Goodsir Gale was born in 1865 and baptised on the 24th December at Muston.
 He was living with his parents and sister Jemima in Muston in 1871, but had left before the date of the 1881 census.
 He married Rebecca Flowers, from Marston, Lincs, in 1892.

-Goodsir and Rebecca were recorded in the 1901 census with their young family, George Henry (b.1893 at Normanton, Leicestershire), Wlliam Frederick (b.1894 at Wartnaby, Leics), Arthur (b.1895 at Long Clawson, Leics) and Hilda Jane (b.1888 also at Long Clawson).
+Goodsir and Rebecca were recorded in the 1901 census with their young family; George Henry (b.1893 at Normanton, Leicestershire), Wlliam Frederick (b.1894 at Wartnaby, Leicestershire), Arthur (b.1895 at Long Clawson, Leicestershire) and Hilda Jane (b.1888 also at Long Clawson).
 They have moved to Ab Kettleby, near Melton Mowbray.
 At this time he was 35, employed in the local ironstone quarries as an “ironstone furnaceman”.
 In 1911, still living at Ab Kettleby, Goodsir described his work as an “ironstone filler”.
 There were now three more children, Charles Wilfred (b.1900), Ernest (b.1905) and Mabel (b.1910).
 Wilfred may also have been conscripted late in the war, but Ernest was too young to have been drawn in.

 Rebecca Gale died in 1922, aged 47, in the Melton district (most probably at Ab Kettleby).
 Goodsir Gale died in 1940, aged 75.